 You’re beautiful and empathic and must share that with the world.
 Doing so will boost your confidence and show him, as well as everyone else, that you value yourself and are a good person to date.

-If you act from low self-worth, you’ll attract those associated fears into your life, where they’ll manifest.
+If you act from a point of low self-worth, you’ll attract those associated fears into your life, where they’ll manifest.

 So, remember who you are, and engage in activities and hobbies that help you connect to yourself.
 Exercise, create art, spend time with friends, and don’t let his distancing behavior affect your life so deeply.

 Why do guys distance themselves after intimacy?

 Many women share a common experience – seeing a guy, and you two finally get down to it, but after sex, he seems cold, more distant than usual.

 If this has happened to you, it’s normal to wonder why and what happened.